harish86/diffbot/README.md

-NOTE: This library currently includes methods to access only the article API provided by diffbot.com.
-Access to other APIs are yet to be implemented.
+**NOTE: This library currently includes methods to access only the article API provided by diffbot.com.
+Access to other APIs are yet to be implemented.**

+--
+Copyright (c) 2014 [Harish Premkumar].